Intsights/sergeant/docs/worker/logging/logstash.md

         timeout: typing.Optional[float] = 2.0,
     ) -> None
 ```
-- `host` - The logstash server hostname or IP address.
+- `host` - The hostname or IP address of the logstash server.
-- `port` - The logstash server tcp port.
+- `port` - The port of the logstash server's input.
-- `timeout` - Socket global timeout.
-If the server does not respond within a following time, the timeout will be used.
+- `timeout` - Global socket timeout.
+A timeout will be used if the server does not respond within a certain amount of time.

 ### BufferedLogstashHandler
 ```python